imabhi7/Spotify-Analysis-with-SQL-and-Query-Optimization/README.md

 **Click Here to get:** [Spotify Dataset](https://www.kaggle.com/datasets/sanjanchaudhari/spotify-dataset)

 ## Overview
-This project involves analyzing a Spotify dataset with various attributes about tracks, albums, and artists using **SQL**.
-It covers an end-to-end process of normalizing a denormalized dataset, performing SQL queries of varying complexity and optimizing query performance.
-The primary goal of the project is to generate valuable insights from the dataset.
+This project analyzes a Spotify dataset containing various attributes about tracks, albums, and artists using **SQL**.
+The process includes normalizing a denormalized dataset, performing SQL queries of varying complexity, and optimizing query performance.
+The goal is to generate valuable insights and demonstrate efficient query handling for large datasets.

 ```sql
 DROP TABLE IF EXISTS spotify;